 If the entire knowledge base fits comfortably in the model's context window — say, a hundred-page operating policy that does not change weekly — the answer is to not retrieve at all.
 Put the document in the prompt.
 Cache it.
 Done.

 This sounds too simple to be a real recommendation.
 It is the recommendation.
 Vector stores have a fixed cost — operationally, in inference, in the engineering you have to do to keep them fresh — that you do not pay if you can simply hand the model the whole document.
-We have replaced more than one production RAG system with three lines of prompt-caching code.
+More than one production RAG system has been replaced with three lines of prompt-caching code.

-Half of "let's add RAG" projects should have been "let's just put the document in the context window and cache it." — working note, internal review
+Half of "let's add RAG" projects should have been "let's just put the document in the context window and cache it." — working note

 03. When the question requires reasoning, not lookup